[[cta]]

 - Requires significant time and resources to manage the sales process and customer service.

-The “Indirect Reseller Model” involves a layer of intermediaries between the software creator and the final customer.
+The “Indirect Software Reseller Model” involves a layer of intermediaries between the software creator and the final customer.
 The software creator sells to a distributor, who then sells to resellers, and these resellers sell to the end users.

 How do these models work?